 [8] Such as Samad-4 drone with a range of 2,000 km, and declared purpose of targeting Israel.
-See
+See targets-in-saudi-arabia-and-yemen/

 Jerusalem Center for Public Affairs, 15 September, 2021. https://jcpa.org/article/new-houthi-attacks-on-strategic-